African-centered. Storyteller. Social Entrepreneur. Pan-African.

 -

-Digital and physical archiving of local cultures and traditions
+Digital and physical archiving of local cultures, sacred spaces, and traditions

 Scope of Work